developwithpurpose/front-end-developer-exercise/app/README.markdown

 After some consideration, I figured that a warm welcome would be appropriate.
 Since the landing baby step wasn't specified, I created a welcome page to land on.

+I noticed that the `app\assets\images\shadow_left_nav.jpg` was "used" in the annotated mockup, but because it seemed extraneous and I couldn't see it in regular mockup, I chose to omit it.

 ### Final Thoughts
 Thank you for the opportunity to complete this technical challenge!
 It was a pleasure and I enjoyed strengthening my skills and learning some new tricks as I worked through it.
 I hope you all have had a Merry Christmas season and are about to have a happy New Year!